saltstack/salt/doc/topics/softlayer.rst

 If it is necessary for an instance to be created within a specific VLAN, the ID for that VLAN can be specified in either the provider or profile configuration.

 This ID can be queried using the `list_vlans` function, as described below.
+This setting is optional.

 max_net_speed
 -------------
 Specifies the connection speed for the instance's network components.
+This setting is optional.
 By default, this is set to 10.

 The profile can be realized now with a salt command: